dlt-hub/.github/profile/README.md

 While a lot of automation happens in the enterprise, we are also curious about other affected industries.
 From our own experience we know that often it is game developers that are usually the first to deploy new technologies en masse before everyone else.

-Based on that insight we running some experiments.
-Can we apply some of the enterprise-grade automation on gaming platforms such as Discord?
+Can we apply some of the enterprise-grade automation on gaming platforms such as Discord and tie it to data sources such as smart contracts?

 ---
  <p>
   <img width="60" align='left' src="circle-8.png">
 </p>

-### Metabase In The Enterprise

-We work heavily with Metabase, a popular open source business intelligence tool.
-The companies we work with often have multiple versions of Metabase (eg development vs production, improvements).

-We created a migration pipeline that allows easy deployment of templates from a development or demo instance to a production instance of Metabase.
-It allows for copy entire configurations between instances (such as dashboards, cards, colections)

 ---